Some families resort to the Cry it Out Method, but how do you know if it’s right for you and your baby?

 We know that most families really prefer to try gentler methods, and can’t stand the idea of hearing their babies cry.
 But we also know that some families end up needing to use cry it out, for a variety of reasons.
 That’s why we share information about cry it out sleep training – because we know that some of you will need it.

 And that transitions us nicely into point #1…

 1. DO explore other methods, because cry it out is many parents’ last resort.
 There are a number of other, gentle sleep training methods that can work well.

 2. DO establish a strong foundation first.
 Make sure your child’s environment is sleep-friendly, and that you’ve made any necessary changes to your child’s sleep and feeding schedule at least 1 week before you start sleep training.

 You’ll also want to rule out any other cases of your child’s night waking or short naps before you try cry it out.

-Our team is 100% committed to using this kind of holistic approach to sleep, which is why we NEVER jump straight to cry it out sleep training.
+We are 100% committed to using this kind of holistic approach to sleep, which is why we NEVER jump straight to cry it out sleep training.

-- DO make a plan ahead of time.
+5. DO make a plan ahead of time.
 A plan is critical to any kind of sleep training success, but it is especially key to cry it out success.
 You need to decide ahead of time how you’re going to handle your baby’s crying, and what your overall timeline for sleep training looks like.

-- DON’T do naps and nights at the same time.
+10. DON’T do naps and nights at the same time.
 This just ends up being too much crying for your baby AND for you, and that can make it nearly impossible to follow through.

-- DON’T have high expectations that you will be “done” in 3 days.
+11. DON’T have high expectations that you will be “done” in 3 days.
 While that’s true for some, it’s not true for all.
 Instead, plan for a realistic timeline before you start.